seasketch/geoprocessing/packages/geoprocessing/NOTES.md

   * x Get the client working (project-side)
     * x make sure it matches interchange format
   * x Integrate client packaging with build process
-  * Deploy client with build
+  * x Deploy client with build
-    * Make sure cache headers are set properly and assets can be found from project manifest
+    * x Make sure cache headers are set properly and assets can be found from project manifest
   * Make sure client init works, including in npm-based workflow
+    * doesn't build, likely due to App.tsx not being recognized by the ts loader
   * Get the legacy client working again in SeaSketch, possibly using new apis
   * Create unit tests for client hooks and such?